Want to open a gym?

 The thing is, as a personal trainer, you already have an advantage over someone who doesn’t work in fitness but wants to open a gym.
-And that’s because you would have worked in a gym environment and know a fair bit about how it all operates.
+And that’s because you would have worked in a gym environment and know a bit about how it operates.

 Where’s the money coming from?

-And believe me, many people don’t think deeply about the money side of things but it’s one of the most important, especially if you don’t have the capital floating around to fund your dream, and therefore, need to secure it elsewhere.
+And believe me, many people don’t think deeply about the money side of things but it’s one of the most important, especially if you don’t have the capital floating around to fund your dream and, therefore, need to secure it elsewhere.